VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

   ## compute some more stuff
   as_checkpoint

-.. runcmd:: autosubmit delete a000
+.. runcmd:: autosubmit delete a000 -f

 To select an specific task, you have to combine the ``STATUS`` and ``CHUNKS_TO`` , ``MEMBERS_TO`` and ``DATES_TO``, ``SPLITS_TO`` keywords.